shawenyao/jekyll-now/_posts/2026-01-07-Whats-on-My-Desk.md

 16\. __Nintendo Switch 2__ - I swear it's not always there

-17\. __USB-C cable w/ magnetic adaptor__ - makes plugging/unplugging a one-handed operation; also doubles as Switch 2 dock/fast charger
+17\. __USB-C cable w/ magnetic adaptor__ - makes plugging/unplugging a one-handed operation; also doubles as a Switch 2 dock/fast charger

 <br>